 Address: 40 Trang Thi, Hang Bong Ward, Hoan Kiem District, Hanoi

 Tel: (024) 3825 3531

-Tap water in Vietnam is safe or not depends on where they are provided and what purposes you use it for.
+Tap water in Vietnam is safe or not depending on where they are provided and what purposes you use it for.
 In urban areas, it is safe to use for bathing, cleaning, rinsing, and cooking, which means you have to boil it before drinking it.
 In rural areas, it is safer to use boiled or bottled water.
-Some advice that you need to remember: 1) check the water quality before consuming/using it, 2) avoid food and drink that you find poorly processed and unhygienic, 3) stay hydrated and make up for the minerals you lose when having diarrhea, and 4) go to the hospitals for check-up and buy medicine at their pharmacies.
-Follow these rules to keep yourself healthy safe when traveling in Vietnam.
+Some advice that you need to remember: 1) check the water quality before consuming/using it, 2) avoid food and drink that you find poorly processed and unhygienic, 3) stay hydrated and make up for the minerals you lose when having diarrhea, and 4) go to the hospitals for a check-up and buy medicine at their pharmacies.
+Follow these rules to keep yourself healthy and safe when traveling in Vietnam.

 For other safety tips in Vietnam, check out our other blogs: